 For men.
 The doctor will ask you to either stand and bend forward at the waist or lie on your side on an exam table with your knees pulled up to your chest in the fetal position.
 To start the exam, the doctor will gently insert a lubricated, gloved finger into your rectum.
 He or she may ask you to relax and take a deep breath as the DRE begins.
 The doctor will then determine the size of the prostate and feel for bumps, soft or hard spots, or other abnormalities.
 The doctor will also examine the wall of the lower colon/rectum.

 For women.
 The doctor will usually ask you to lie on your back on an exam table and put your feet in raised stirrups.
 He or she may ask you to relax and take a deep breath before gently inserting a lubricated, gloved finger into your rectum.
 The goal is to feel the reproductive organs and the bowel.
 The doctor may also feel for abnormalities in the internal organs by applying pressure on the lower abdomen or pelvic area with the other hand.

 After the test

 What should I expect after returning home?
 You can go back to your usual activities immediately after a DRE.
 You may bleed slightly from the rectum afterward, particularly if you have hemorrhoids or anal fissures.
-Tell your health care team if you experience significant rectal bleeding.
+Tell your health care team if you have significant rectal bleeding.

 Questions to ask your health care team

 Before having a DRE, consider asking these questions:

 What will happen during the DRE?